-This is how you turn a budget cut of beef into the most meltingly tender version of this popular Chinese take out.
-And you can make it freezer friendly!
+This is how you turn a budget cut of beef into the most meltingly tender version of this popular Chinese take out without a wok!
+My Slow Cooker Beef and Broccoli is cheap, healthy, easy and you can make it freezer friendly!

 “Very few stir fries can be converted into a slow cooked version without compromising flavour or texture.
 Beef and broccoli was made for it.”

 Have you noticed that when you order Chinese that the meat is always incredibly tender?
 It’s not because they are made with expensive fillets.
 It is because of a technique used to tenderise the meat called “velveting”.
 All you do is marinate the meat in cornstarch and sauces.

 But even with velveting, you can’t disguise cheap beef cuts because stir fries are cooked quickly over high heat so the meat is still quite tough.
 And if you use an expensive cut of beef, it will be tender but it won’t be meltingly tender.